radssh/radssh/docs/source/index.rst

  - radssh.config
     Print a default configuration template to the console.
 To assist in creating a customized configuration settings file, run **python -m radssh.config > ~/.radssh_config**, and then edit the ``~/.radssh_config`` file and uncomment the lines to change the default settings.

+ - radssh.plugins
+    Utility to list available plugins, or install plugin modules from a single source file or all modules from a directory.
+Installation to the system directory will likely require administrative (root) rights.

  - radssh.pkcs
     Utility to use RSA key to encrypt/decrypt.
 See :ref:`pkcs` for details.